BhaalM/stuff/simple_nwnx_tutorial.md

  ```
 How do we know this is the correct place? well, we really don't know for sure because we don't have access to the full code of the game, we'll need to test it, but the name of the variable seems promising.

-# Inerface between NWSCRIPT and NWNXEE
+# NWN Script and interface with NWNXEE

 Form the NWNScript point of view we'll have a function like this one: